joesustaric/tf-playground/README.md

 ## WIP Notes
 #### AWS Stack vs Terraform Modules
 Looks like you can create stacks in Terraform via [this](https://www.terraform.io/docs/providers/aws/r/cloudformation_stack.html).
 Although Terraform has a concept of [modules](https://www.terraform.io/docs/modules/index.html) which is a container for multiple resources that are used together.
 This helps mainly with reusability.
+(I think.... maybe im wrong.. need to confirm)